 We comply with Lindt & Sprüngli quality and food safety standards on an ongoing basis.

 Our products are marketed and advertised according to national and international law.
+We avoid targeting children in advertising, encourage responsible consumption, and provide transparent nutritional information.

 Safe Working Environment